pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The DELEG record is authoritative on the parent side of a zone cut and needs to be signed as such.
 Existing rules from the DNSSEC specifications apply.

 In summary: for DNSSEC signing, treat the DELEG RR type the same way as the DS RR type.

+DELEG RR type defines a zone cut in similar way as NS RR type.
+This has several consequences which stem from existing pre-DELEG specifications:

+- All owner names below zone cut are occluded and thus not present in NSEC chains.
+- All RRsets which are not permissible at the parent side of zone cut are occluded too and not represented in NSEC chain type bitmap.

+See examples in {{example-root}} and {{example-occluded}}.

 In order to protect validators from downgrade attacks this draft introduces a new DNSKEY flag ADT (Authoritative Delegation Types).
 In zones which contain a DELEG RRset, this flag MUST be set to 1 in at least one of the DNSKEY records published in the zone.